Definition of 147c Letter

 How do I get a 147c letter?

-However, there are often a few other ways that you can find your EIN without having to tangle with the federal government.
+Remember, there are a few other ways to find your company’s EIN without having to tangle with the federal government.
 If you used your EIN to open a bank account or apply for a state-level license, you should be able to get the EIN from the bank or the local state agency.

 Once I get the letter, what do I need to do?